-Elliot Gray talked about his amazing Unified Interactive Water System developed for Unreal Engine: real-time fluid interaction, caustics, reflections, optimization and more.
-The UIWS is already available on UE Marketplace.
+Elliot Gray talked about his amazing Unified Interactive Water System developed for UE: real-time fluid interaction, caustics, reflections, performance.

 Hi!
 I’m Elliot and I’m a Gameplay Programmer and Designer from Australia.
 Tech art is a hobby and interest of mine on the side because I love pretty games, and I’ve been known to frolic around in interactive water and foliage for inordinately long periods of time since I can remember.
 So it’s fitting that I’m now after graduating university at the end of 2016.
 I shipped my first major title, Despoiler, on Steam earlier this year.

 I’ve been fascinated by game development for a long time and love both digital art and technology.
 Game development is where both of those interests converge so it’s just the perfect industry for me really.
 At the moment I’m working on my next game (an exciting VR project that I can’t wait to be ready to show off) which has been put aside for a couple of weeks while I turn the side experiment I’ll talk about below into a fully functional product.

 Unified Interactive Water System